Published by Lookforzebras

 Tax considerations: Tax in Canada, especially for higher earners such as doctors, is significantly higher than in most parts of the US.
 Tax in Canada is deductible at 33% for individuals that earn more than $221,000 of taxable income.
 This is fairly significant, especially when compared to some parts of the states, such as Florida, that do not charge state-level tax.

 Malpractice insurance: In Canada, medical insurance is publicly funded.
 While covering everyone, Canada still spends far less on health care than the United States.
 Doctors in Canada pay a specific fee based on the type of service they offer and their location.
 This, in turn, provides them with legal representation in medical malpractice cases by the Canadian Medical Protective Association.
-Due to the universal treatment approach adopted by the Canadian government, malpractice claims are actively discouraged, and the amount of damages are capped.
+The Canadian government actively discourages malpractice claims through its universal treatment approach and caps the amount of damages.

 In contrast, the onus lies on doctors in the US to take on all the risk and responsibility of seeking their own insurance coverage for malpractice.
 In addition, doctors in the US may also face malpractice charges by patients and medical insurance companies.
 The greater the level of coverage, the more it will cost.
-Therefore, doctors in the US are usually subjected to high insurance bills to ensure that they are sufficiently covered.
+Therefore, doctors in the US usually face high insurance bills to ensure they are sufficiently covered.

 Additional Expenses